dekuNukem/daytripper/advanced_usage.md

 By default TX will take additional readings to prevent false triggers from sensor noise.

-If turned off, TX will become much more sensitive to motion, but might also produce false triggers occasionally.
+If turned off, TX will become **`much more`** sensitive to motion, but might also produce false triggers from time to time.

+Turn it off if motion sensitivity is absolutely critical and occasional false triggers is acceptable.

 ### Timing Budget